Huy-DNA/mathlads/content/_index.md

 # Banner
 banner:
   title: "Welcome to Mathlads"
-  content: "Mathlads is a foundational mathematical blogs aiming to build knowledge from the ground up to broader topics such as AI and ML."
+  content: "Mathlads is a foundational mathematical blog aiming to build knowledge from the ground up to broader topics such as AI and ML."
   image: "/images/banner.jpg"
   button:
     enable: true